SEARCH ECU WebsitePeople GO

 Author Guidelines

-Font: Arial or Verdana 12 point font is required.
-Manuscripts should be single spaced throughout.
-Avoid using word processing options/tools (i.e., strike through, hidden text, comments, merges).
-Authors must ensure that "track changes" commentary has been removed BEFORE submission.
+Font: Manuscripts should be double spaced.
+Arial or Verdana 12 point font is required.
+Do not use word processing options/tools (i.e., strike through, hidden text, comments, merges).
+Remove track changes and comments before submission.

 Documentation: Manuscripts must conform to APA standards as outlined in the Publication Manual of the American Psychological Association (6th ed., 2009).
-Regarding ciitations, follow the APA author-date method of citation within text.
-Whenever applicable, provide page numbers for direct quotes.
-References must be listed in alphabetical order by the author's last name.
-In the case that more than one article by the same author(s) is used, the most recent article is listed first.
+Follow the APA author-date method of citations within text.
+Include page numbers for direct quotes.
+References must be listed in alphabetical order by the first author's last name.
+In the case of referencing more than one article by the same author(s), list the most recent article is listed first.
 All names of contributing authors should be included in the references.
 Please refer to the following examples of the basic reference list format:

 Citing an article in a periodical: